hyperledger/anoncreds-spec/README.md

 standard, and the AnonCreds Working Group (AnonCreds-WG) has been established to formalize the specification and place it on a standards track.

+- This work is being conducted under the [Community Specification License v1.0](1._Community_Specification_License-v1.md)
-The draft specification can be found here: [https://anoncreds-wg.github.io/anoncreds-spec/](https://anoncreds-wg.github.io/anoncreds-spec/))
+- The draft specification can be found here: [https://anoncreds-wg.github.io/anoncreds-spec/](https://anoncreds-wg.github.io/anoncreds-spec/))
-The source specification documents can be found here: [Specification Source](/spec).
+- The source specification documents can be found here: [Specification Source](/spec)

 This repository contains guidelines for [contributing](#contributions) to the specification and submitting [edits via GitHub pull requests](/EditingTheSpec.md).